lbfalvy/orchid/notes/papers/report/parts/macros/+index.md

-# Macros
+## Macros

 Left-associative unparenthesized function calls are intuitive in the typical case of just applying functions to a limited number of arguments, but they're not very flexible.
 Haskell solves this problem by defining a diverse array of syntax primitives for individual use cases such as `do` blocks for monadic operations.
 This system is fairly rigid.
-In contrast, Rust and Lisp enable library developers to invent their own syntax that intuitively describes the concepts the library at hand encodes.
+In contrast, Rust enables library developers to invent their own syntax that intuitively describes the concepts the library at hand encodes.
 In Orchid's codebase, I defined several macros to streamline tasks like defining functions in Rust that are visible to Orchid, or translating between various intermediate representations.

-## Generalized kerning
+### Generalized kerning

 In the referenced video essay, a proof of the Turing completeness of generalized kerning is presented.
 The proof involves encoding a Turing machine in a string and some kerning rules.
 The state of the machine is next to the read-write head and all previous states are enumerated next to the tape because kerning rules are reversible.
 The end result looks something like this: